DanishCraftYT/MindFuckPython/README.md

+# MindFuckPython Archived
+MindFuckPython has been archived and will no longer receive updates. the new version of MindFuck can be found [here](https://github.com/DanishCraftYT/MindFuck).<br>

-# MindFuck
+# MindFuckPython

-MindFuck is a improved version of BrainFuck.
+MindFuck is a improved version of BrainFuck written in Python.<br>

 # 0. Overview